jjnether/obsidian_backup/_Misc/Servers.md

 - Change drive letter to what you want
 - For folder, enter `\\<server name>\<shared folder>`  (ex. `\\Netherton_Nas\docker`)

+To check storage distribution on linux, run `sudo ncdu`

 To enable SSH on NAS, go to Control Panel>Terminal & SNMP>Terminal then Enable SSH Service and change port to 2299 (somewhat arbitrary number, just needs to be changed from default)
 Use putty to SSH into the NAS with the port we previously specified: